Fitness for One and All Home Page

 With this new program, I almost always experience nocturnal erections.
 My sex drive is much better than it was, and my powerlifting training has been going very well.
 I present in detail the eating and exercise plan I have been following in my book God-given Foods Eating Plan.
 So I will stick with this more natural program rather than wasting any more money on supplements.

 But before ending this discussion, I want to add one final additional point.
 Products like the Tribulus will only help those who are over 30 or more likely over 40.
 The reason is, you really cannot raise hormone levels higher than where they were went you were about 18 with any "natural" product.
-So teenagers and even those who are in their 20's or possibly even 30's really will not benefit from such products.
+So teenagers and those who are in their 20's or 30's really will not benefit from such products.
 They will have their greatest effects for those over 40 and especially for those over 50.
 But everyone can benefit from a hormone optimizing diet and exercise program, as detailed in my book.

 The products mention in this article are available from